Author: Yuresh

 Struggling to Find Podcast Guests?
 Here’s What I’ve Learned as an Editor

-As a podcast editor, I’ve worked with dozens of hosts at different stages of their journey from brand-new shows to established podcasts with thousands of downloads.
+Podcast guests are one of the biggest challenges for growing shows.
+As a podcast editor, I’ve worked with dozens of hosts at different stages of their journey from brand-new shows to established podcasts with thousands of downloads and I consistently see how difficult finding quality podcast guests can be.
 And one thing I see again and again?
-Finding guests is harder than people expect.
+Finding podcast guests is harder than people expect.

 Take Dominic’s story on Reddit, for example.
 He runs a niche podcast for Go programmers.
 After two years of solo episodes, he decided to bring on guests.
 He assumed that simply announcing on social media and on the show that he was “looking for guests” would bring people to him.
 Instead, crickets.